How to Speed Up your Slow Windows PC?

 What are the best ways to Optimize/Boost Up your computer for better performance?
 Is it your concern at the moment?
 You came to the right place.

 There are several factors to count for a slow computer and RAM could be a vital part of it.
 Every program occupies some memory to run smoothly on your system after all.
 Plus, it takes even more resources with frequent updates.

-Thus, you may face some system lag time to time on your machine.
+Thus, you may face some system lag from time to time on your machine.
 What can do to fix it?
-I’m going to tell you everything that you need to know to boost your slow Windows PC in this article.
+I’m going to tell you everything that you need to know to boost your slow Windows PC.
+In this article, I have shared Top 25 Tricks to Boost your Windows PC or Laptop.
 So, without any further ado let’s begin.
 Shall we?
 Alright.
 Let’s roll.

 - 1 How To Speed Up your Slow Windows PC (25+ Tricks):